cs50nestm/cs50labs/placeholders/README.md

 ## Specifying How Many Decimal Places

 Note that `%f` is the placeholder for both floats and doubles.
-It automatically **defaults to** printing exactly **six places after the decimal point**.
-You can have it **print more or fewer places** after the decimal, with a bit of extra syntax.
+It automatically defaults to printing exactly six places after the decimal point.
+You can have it print more or fewer places after the decimal, with a bit of extra syntax.

 To round one place after the decimal point we use `%.1f`, two places after the decimal, `%.2f`, 55 places after the decimal `%.55f`, etc.